 Kaufman holds a Bachelor of Arts degree in Public Communications from American University.

-Saumil is vice president, Steam Operations, at Consolidated Edison Company of New York, a position to which she was appointed in October 2007.
-She is responsible for operating the largest district energy steam system in the world, including generation and delivery of energy to many of the most prestigious landmark buildings in Manhattan such as the Empire State Building, the Chrysler Building, the United Nations, and the Museum of Natural History.
+Prior to her current position, Saumil was the vice president of Steam Operations from 2007 through 2014.
+In this role, Saumil was responsible for operating the largest district energy steam system in the world, including generation and delivery of energy to many of the most prestigious landmark buildings in Manhattan such as the Empire State Building, the Chrysler Building, the United Nations, and the Museum of Natural History.

 Ms. Shukla holds a Bachelor of Science in Mechanical Engineering from City College of New York and a Master of Science in Industrial Engineering from Polytechnic University of New York.

 Sara T. Slocum

 Sara is a longtime volunteer, who has been involved with all aspects of the organization: from coaching clients to helping lead workshops, and in the planning of many events for Bottomless Closet.

 She previously worked in the retail consulting and market research fields.